ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 silently discard the datagram or buffer it until they receive the "Datagram-Flow-Id" header field.

-Distinct HTTP requests MAY refer to the same flow identifier in their respective "Datagram-Flow-Id" header fields.
+Distinct HTTP requests MAY refer to the same flow in their respective "Datagram-Flow-Id" header fields.

-Note that integer structured fields can only encode values up to 10^15-1, therefore the maximum possible value of an element of the "Datagram-Flow-Id" header field is lower then the theoretical maximum value of a flow identifier which is 2^62-1 due to the QUIC variable length integer encoding.
-If the flow identifier allocation service of an endpoint runs out of values lower than 10^15-1, the endpoint MUST fail the flow identifier allocation.
-An HTTP message that carries a "Datagram-Flow-Id" header field with a flow identifier value above 10^15-1 is malformed (see Section 8.1.2.6 of {{!H2=RFC7540}}).
+Note that integer structured fields can only encode values up to 10^15-1, therefore the maximum possible value of an element of the "Datagram-Flow-Id" header field is lower then the theoretical maximum value of a flow ID which is 2^62-1 due to the QUIC variable length integer encoding.
+If the flow allocation service of an endpoint runs out of flow ID values lower than 10^15-1, the endpoint MUST fail the flow allocation.
+An HTTP message that carries a "Datagram-Flow-Id" header field with a flow ID value above 10^15-1 is malformed (see Section 8.1.2.6 of {{!H2=RFC7540}}).

 # HTTP Intermediaries {#intermediaries}

-HTTP/3 DATAGRAM flow identifiers are specific to a given HTTP/3 connection.
+HTTP/3 DATAGRAM flows are specific to a given HTTP/3 connection.
 However, in some cases, an HTTP request may travel across multiple HTTP connections if there are HTTP intermediaries involved; see Section 2.3 of
 {{!RFC7230}}.